 The port used for RTCP messages associated with the media plane control channel shall be different than ports used for RTCP messages associated with other "m=" lines (e.g. RTP) in the SDP.

+The SSRC of the RTCP header is used to enable multiplexing of media plane control channels for different communications over the same IP address and port.
+The SSRCs to be used in the RTCP messages over the media plane control channel for one communication are allocated at session establishment by each receiving entity.

+The allocated RTCP SSRC is exchanged at session establishment, within an mc_floor_ssrc 'fmtp' attribute included in the "m=" line defining the media plane control channel in the SDP offer or answer, in addition to the IP address and port that will be used by the receiving entity.
+This RTCP SSRC in the mc_floor_ssrc 'fmtp' attribute is the SSRC value that the receiving entity expects in the RTCP header of the floor control messages it will receive for this session, and therefore that the distant entity shall use in the RTCP header of the floor control messages it sends in this session.

+The SSRC allocated by a receiving entity shall be unique for that receiving entity.
+This ensures that there cannot be collision and the SSRC will allow to identify the session it is related to in the receiving entity without any ambiguity.

 NOTE 1: As RTCP is used to transport messages on the media plane control channel, the "m=" line port value indicates an RTCP port.
 This is different from cases where an "m=" line is associated with an RTP-based stream, and the "m=" line port value indicates an RTP port.

 NOTE 2: In case the media plane control channel uses a different IP address than other media described in the SDP, a media plane control channel specific "c=" line also needs to be associated with the "m=" line associated with the media plane control channel.

-The format of the optional SDP fmtp attribute, when associated with the media plane control channel, is described in clause 12.
+The format of the optional SDP fmtp attribute, when associated with the media plane control channel, is described in clause 14.